-Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that our existing cash and cash equivalents as of March 31, 2015 will enable us to fund our operating expenses and capital expenditure requirements for at least the next 15 months, without giving effect to any potential milestone payments we may receive under our collaboration agreements.
+Based on our current research and development plans and our timing expectations related to the progress of our programs, we expect that our existing cash and cash equivalents as of June 30, 2015, together with the net proceeds from our follow-on offering completed on August 4, 2015, will be sufficient for us to fund our operating expenses and capital expenditure requirements through the end of 2017, without giving effect to any potential milestone payments we may receive under our collaboration agreements.
 Because the process of testing product candidates in clinical trials is costly and the timing of progress in these trials is uncertain, it is possible that the assumptions upon which we have based this estimate may prove to be wrong, and we could use our capital resources sooner than we presently expect.